Saints Host Hawks for Stomp Out Homelessness Home Opener

 Recruiting is the lifeblood of any program and each of Jaques' recruiting classes has made immediate major impacts.
-Over the past two seasons, Siena has boasted the MAAC's Rookie of the Week 14 times and had four different awardees.
+Over the past two seasons, Siena has boasted the MAAC's Rookie of the Week 17 times and had five different awardees.
 Conversely, no other MAAC school has won the award more than six times and/or had more than two different awardees over that time.
-Last season Jaques mentored Margot Hetzke who was the unanimous choice for MAAC Rookie of the Year after being named the conference's Rookie of the Week a program record nine times and scoring 446 points -- the third highest total by a freshman in the program's four-plus decade history.
+Last season Jaques guided Jackie Benitez to a unanimous All-Rookie Team selection after being MAAC Rookie of the Week three times during the season.
+Benitez led all freshmen in scoring (10.7), steals (1.7) and threes (58).
+In 2014-15, Jaques mentored Margot Hetzke who was the unanimous choice for MAAC Rookie of the Year after being named the conference's Rookie of the Week a program record nine times and scoring 446 points -- the third highest total by a freshman in the program's four-plus decade history.

 Jaques brought 14 years of Division I coaching experience to Loudonville, having served as an assistant coach at six different institutions.
 Her teams posted four NCAA Tournament wins and three WNIT victories.